Certain fats should be part of your diet. But you should make sure you’re eating good fats instead of bad fats.

-- Use olive oil when you are cooking, for salad dressings and as a spread on bread.
+- Use olive oil when you are cooking.
+You also can use it in place of salad dressing and as a spread on bread.

 - Make healthier snack choices.
-For example, snack on a small handful of unsalted peanuts or edamame (soy beans) instead of potato chips.
+For example, eat a small handful of unsalted peanuts or edamame (soybeans) instead of potato chips.

-- Try a slice of avocado on your sandwich or in your salad, or add nuts or garbanzo beans to a salad.
+- Try a serving of avocado on your sandwich or in your salad.
+Nuts and garbanzo beans also are good on salads.

 - Use liquid or soft tub margarine instead of butter.
 Look for margarine that has low saturated fat and no trans fat.